parallella/parallella-hw/fpga/projects/parallella_7010_headless/README.md

 ## Build instructions

+1. Be sure to update the version.v file with a new version number, and type or platform if needed.

-1. Launch the Xilinx PlanAhead tool
+2. Launch the Xilinx PlanAhead tool

 ```
     Linux hints: